First Afghan cricket team in Taliban era arrives in Bangladesh

 DHAKA: Afghanistan's Under-19 team began to arrive in Bangladesh Saturday to play a short series, an official said, the first Afghan cricket team to play abroad following the Taliban takeover.

-They will play five ODI and a four-day match against Bangladesh's Under-19 team at the Sylhet International Stadium between September 10 to 25.
+They will play five one-dayers and a four-day match against Bangladesh's Under-19 team at the Sylhet International Stadium between September 10 to 25.

 "The first group of eight players arrived in Dhaka today.
 The remaining players will arrive in two other groups," said Rabeed Imam, a Bangladesh Cricket Board (BCB) spokesman.